Proven-Paradox/shaper-system/Handbook.md

 Targets: One enemy
 Cost 2 MP
 Damage: 0
-Special: If this spell hits the target, they are Provoked by you for one turn.
+Effect: If this spell hits the target, they are Provoked by you for one turn.
 You may choose to use your Mental Defense Bonus instead of your Mental Offense for this spell.
 Description: Draw an opponent's attention.
 This could be shouting insults or making noise, subtle mind control, magically drawing bullets toward oneself, or otherwise force opponents to focus on you.